rakesh-anjani-comprinno/docs/security-assessments.md

 6. Fill in the necessary fields:

-   1. Select the **Region(s)** based on where the workload is.
+   a.
+Select the **Region(s)** based on where the workload is.

 ![][image138]

-2. Select **Compliance** from the drop-down list.
+b.
+Select **Compliance** from the drop-down list.

 ![][image139]

-3. Select the **S3 Bucket** in which the assessment findings are to be stored.
+c.
+Select the **S3 Bucket** in which the assessment findings are to be stored.

 ![][image140]

-4. Copy the S3 bucket policy visible in Tevico.
+d.
+Copy the S3 bucket policy visible in Tevico.
 It is required to attach this policy to the S3 bucket where the assessment findings are to be stored.

 ![][image141]